salsa-rs/salsa/book/src/tuning.md

 }
 ```

+With `capacity = 128`, Salsa will keep at most 128 memoized values for this
+function.
+When the cache exceeds this capacity, Salsa uses the configured policy
+to choose which values to evict at the start of the next revision.
+The optional
-The `capacity` option is required.
-The optional `policy` defaults to `sieve`.
+`policy` defaults to `sieve`.
 Salsa supports two policies:

 - `sieve` is recommended.
 Its lock-free cache-hit path avoids serializing
   concurrent accesses, and it often achieves better cache efficiency (a lower